One third of your life if spent working, amounting to about 90,000 hours. I’m beyond the half-way point now, about 45,000 hours into it.

 Lots of people are smart.

-Learn how to communicate — through writing and performing.
+Learn how to communicate — through writing and presenting.
 Find out how to introduce complex ideas and arguments.
 Don’t fear negative feedback.
 Keep refining the skill.

 Not sure where to start?
-Join Toastmasters, or even better, volunteer a toast at the next wedding you attend (I did this twice last year!).
+Join Toastmasters, hire a coach, or even better, volunteer a toast at the next wedding you attend (I did this twice in recent years!).
 Pitch an idea for a local Ignite or TED-style gathering (I’ve also done this).
 There are countless opportunities to practice and improve your communication skill.

 2) Don’t let perfect get in the way of great